 Visit the graceful home of the third U.S. president, Thomas Jefferson.
 The MONTICELLO ESTATE reflects Jefferson’s skills as an artist, architect, and designer.
 It is the only house in the U.S. that is on the UNESCO World Heritage list of international treasures.
 The day ends in Williamsburg, between the James and York Rivers, where the very earliest European settlers established their first colonies.

 Today is dedicated to COLONIAL WILLIAMSBURG, where American heritage is proudly preserved in the reconstructed buildings and historical displays.
 Stroll down quaint streets and browse through homes, gardens, taverns, shops, and exhibits.
 In the Hall of Burgesses, listen as costumed interpreters debate the controversial steps that led to the Declaration of Independence.

 This morning begins with a short orientation tour of Richmond, capital of the Confederacy during the Civil War.
 Stop at the Capitol Building for photographs before making our way to MOUNT VERNON, the beloved home of George and Martha Washington, overlooking the banks of the Potomac River.
 Take time to explore the most popular historic estate in America.
 The final leg of your journey takes you back to the Washington DC area.

 Day 14 WASHINGTON DC AREA

-The trip ends today with guests departing on individual schedules.
-Transfers to Dulles or Reagan International Airports are included.
+Your vacation ends this morning.
 You can extend your vacation with extra nights and explore the nation’s capital further with a variety of exciting optional activities.